zecollokaris/FireBase-Authentication-Tutorial/README.md

 Firebase comes with bunch features essential for every android app starting from **authentication** to hosting the app.

--Below are the **advantages** using Firebase in general:
+Below are the **advantages** using Firebase in general:

-> Super easy and quick to implement.
+- Super easy and quick to implement.

-> No server side configuration needed.
+- No server side configuration needed.
 No PHP Scripts and No Database Designs.

-> Realtime update without using GCM.
+- Realtime update without using GCM.

-> Autoscaling built-in
+- Autoscaling built-in

-> Can start for free (only need to start paying once we hit 50 connections)
+- Can start for free (only need to start paying once we hit 50 connections)

-> Robust APIs for Javascript (including several frameworks like Angular), iOS, and Android
+- Robust APIs for Javascript (including several frameworks like Angular), iOS, and Android

-> Built-in support for authentication services like Facebook, Google, and Twitter
+- Built-in support for authentication services like Facebook, Google, and Twitter

-> Declarative Security Rules model allows us to enforce read/write privileges and data validation throughout the tree
+- Declarative Security Rules model allows us to enforce read/write privileges and data validation throughout the tree